datagrove/mangrove/webrtc/readme.md

 To incorporate websocket signaling we have a "signal" command { to: DeviceId }

+what about moving the file? what about eliminating the extra inval copy?

 3 way merge + log ordering
 3 way merge is not convergent, but is when done in strict order.